 Significance is assessed by evaluating a resource against established eligibility criteria.
-A resource is considered significant if it satisfies any one of the following four National Register criteria:5 our history;
+A resource is considered significant if it satisfies any one of the following four National Register criteria:

-Criterion A (events): associated with events that have made a significant contribution to the broad patterns of
+Criterion A (events): associated with events that have made a significant contribution to the broad patterns of our history;

-5 Some resources may meet multiple criteria, though only one needs to be satisfied for National Register eligibility.
+Some resources may meet multiple criteria, though only one needs to be satisfied for National Register eligibility.